by John Salt - Updated September 2021

 Love em or hate em, Spektrum continues to dominate the 2.4 GHz spread spectrum RC radio market.
 This is not because they are any better than the rest, they just build a solid product with features & ease of usability most average RC'ers are after with decent pricing and great product support.

-They are also the main brand carried at most RC hobby shops so they simply get more exposure.
-From the $200 DX6e to their flagship $1400 iX20, Spektrum has several radios (DX6e, DX8e, iX12 & iX20) for most budgets.
+They are also the main brand carried at most brick & mortar RC hobby shops so they simply get more exposure.
+From the $200 DX6e to their flagship $1400 iX20, Spektrum has several radios (DX6e, DX8e, NX 6,8,10,20, iX14 & iX20) for most budgets.

 Spektrum was after all, the first to the spread spectrum game over 15 years ago (at least in the hobby grade RC radio market), and they won a loyal dealer and customer following that continues to this day.
-As I mentioned, their DSM protocol is what JR Propo first went with to save on development costs.

 Spektrum also has a large number of receivers along with their AS3X receivers with built in gyro stabilization for both fixed wing and helicopters, giving you lots of RX options.
 Moreover, most of today's good FBL systems support Spektrum satellite receiver connectivity and that too is a really nice feature.